 CECILIA LEONORA VARGAS

-CONSULTING SKILLS
+ART SKILLS

-Curatorial, Identifying artistic talent, Exhibition development/Production, Collections Development, Advising on collection strategy, Identifying relevant acquisitions, Collections Management, Organizing, Cataloging
+Curatorial: Identifying artistic talent, Exhibition development/Production; Collections Development: Advising on collection strategy, Identifying relevant acquisitions; Collections Management: Organizing, Cataloging

-PROJECT MANAGEMENT
+PROJECT MANAGEMENT skills

 Organization, attention to detail, problem-solving, adaptable yet consistent, relationship-building, collaboration, communication, marketing, event planning, logistics, setting goals, establishing priorities, meeting deadlines, achieving objectives, management of databases, inventory, and multiple simultaneous projects